WHMIS Labels: Supplier vs Workplace Labels Guide

 Your crew just cracked open a new drum of solvent on site.
 Someone glances at the label, sees a wall of tiny text, and shrugs.
 "It's probably fine."
 Two hours later, someone has a chemical burn because nobody noticed the one word on that label that should have changed everything: Danger.

 At Safety Evolution, we help contractors build safety programs that actually hold up on site, not just on paper.
 We see WHMIS gaps on almost every initial assessment we run.
 And signal words are where most of those gaps start.
-Book a free safety assessment and we'll show you exactly where your program stands.
+30-Day Free Trial can show you exactly where your program stands.

 WHMIS signal words are standardized terms printed on hazardous product labels and Safety Data Sheets (SDSs) that instantly communicate the severity of a hazard.
 Canada's Workplace Hazardous Materials Information System uses exactly two signal words: "Danger" and "Warning."
 No other words are used.
 No substitutes.
 No variations.